Eliakim Wardell: Monmouth Beach Founder

 Wardell then bought the rights to the area that is now considered Monmouth Beach (about 454 acres including Sea Bright) from the Lenape tribe for the equivalent of 4 pounds (about 11 cents per acre).
 He paid in blankets, clothing and hardware for all the land north of Long Branch, below Sandy Hook, and between the Shrewsbury River and Atlantic Ocean.

 The area known as “Fresh Pond” was called “the most fortuitous land grant of all,” according to the book, Up and Down the Beach by June Methot.
 And unlike other land deals of the time “there never was much question as to the ownership” by the Wardell family, which would hold clear title to the property for nearly 200 years.
-The name “Wardell’s Beach” was common on most maps of those days.
+“Wardell’s Beach” was a regular location on most maps of those days.

 Wardell died in 1710 in Burlington, NJ.
 Many of his descendants (Joseph, John, Ebenezer, Jacob, and Henry Wardell among them) would go on to live in and around Monmouth Beach and help shape our coastal area.

-According to Monmouth Beach: A Bicentennial Publication (1975) by Rosemary O’Brien, the lineage of ownership for the Wardell family is that Eliakim’s son Jacob remained on the farm.
+According to Monmouth Beach: A Bicentennial Publication (1975) by Rosemary O’Brien, the lineage of MB ownership for the Wardell family is that Eliakim’s son Jacob remained on the farm.
 Jacob’s son Peter, left and came back to MB.
 When Peter died the farm then went to his son, Benjamin (1763-1821).
 Benjamin’s son Henry was the next to own the tract.
-Henry was a very busy fellow — he built the Ocean House (in today’s Sea Bright), the first hotel at the Jersey Shore in 1842 and he also donated property for the U.S. Life-Savings Service station in 1849.
+Henry was a very busy fellow — in 1842 he built the Ocean House (in today’s Sea Bright), the first hotel at the Jersey Shore.
+He also donated property for the U.S. Life-Savings Service station in 1849.

-Sadly, to my knowledge, there is no official recognition of or tribute to Wardell or his family in the whole borough of Monmouth Beach today.
+Sadly, to my knowledge, there is no official recognition of Wardell or his family in the whole borough of Monmouth Beach today.